faridprogrammer/ftp.client/README.md

   --version            Display version information.

+## `download-folder` parameters

+  -p, --path           Remote path.
+Required.

+  -h, --Host           Required.

+  -u, --username       Required.

+  -s, --password

+  -l, --ssl            Enable ssl support

+  -v, --passive        Set true to enable passive mode

+  -a, --active_ports   Active ports

+  -e, --external-ip    Set this parameter to your NAT outgoing IP if you are operating within a NAT

+  -r, --certificate    Certificate string.
+If this parameter has been set then the validation will occur.

+  -d, --debug          Enables detailed logging.

+  --help               Display this help screen.

+  --version            Display version information.

 ## Basic usage

 In order to call simple ftp commands within this application (using dotnet) to test ftp connection or something like this, you can use the following command structure.

-`FtpChecker.exe fetch_folder -p path.of.folder.to.get.listing -h 127.0.0.1 -u test -p is.not.required`
+`Ftp.Client.exe fetch_folder -p path.of.folder.to.get.listing -h 127.0.0.1 -u test -p is.not.required`

 ## Download

-You can download the latest version [here](https://github.com/faridprogrammer/ftp.client/releases/tag/v1.0.3).
+You can download the latest version [here](https://github.com/faridprogrammer/ftp.client/releases/tag/v1.0.4).